OtisIrachi/Alexa-Controlled-Bar/README.md

 ESPAlexa, https://github.com/Aircoookie/Espalexa

-Construction techniques are at you own discretion.
+Construction techniques are at your own discretion.
 This is the basic functionality for two motors, with end-of-limit switch stops.
 No warranty implied.